AHB's Goodies

 "The greater the artist, the greater the doubt.
 Perfect confidence is granted to the less talented as a consolation prize." — Robert Hughes

 Cover songs are simultaneously a performance (look at me! look at me!
 I can breathe new life into this structure) and tribute (I defer the structures laid out by those who came before).
 A good cover song displays both artistic proficiency and a nod to creative ancestors.
-It’s a way for an artist to stand on the shoulders of giants,
+It’s a way for an artist to stand on the shoulders of giants,2 and acknowledge their sources, influences, and inspirations.3

 There’s more yadda-yadda after the video if you want to hear my spin on a recent Tweet by Stuart Murdoch addressing the notion of art being “selfish.”